 - 5. Recreational therapist or activity coordinator;

 - 6. Masters level social worker;

-- 7. Personal care attendant (PCA) or his or her representative;
+- 7. Personal care attendant (PCA) or their representative;

 - 8. Dietitian;

-- 9. Transportation driver or his or her representative;
+- 9. Transportation driver or their representative;

 - 10. PACE center supervisor/manager; and

 - 11. Home care liaison/coordinator.

-Mid-level practitioner(s) may be used to supplement the physician's care to beneficiaries, within the scope of practice authorized by the state, by assisting the physician with the delivery of clinical care.
+Mid-level practitioner(s), such as Physician Assistant (PA) and Nurse Practitioners (NP), may be used to supplement the physician's care to beneficiaries, within the scope of practice authorized by the state, by assisting the physician with the delivery of clinical care.
 They may participate but must not replace the physician on the IDT or perform beneficiary assessments/reassessments.

-The PACE IDT must conduct an initial in-person comprehensive assessment as described in 42 CFR 460.104(a) and periodic in-person reassessments as described in 42 CFR 460.104(c) (d).
-Beneficiary unscheduled reassessments by the IDT must be completed when there is a significant change in health or psychosocial status and the beneficiary or his/her designated representative believes that the beneficiary needs to initiate, eliminate, or continue a particular service.
-The IDT members must meet to consolidate the findings into the care plan.
+The PACE IDT must conduct an initial in-person comprehensive assessment as described in 42 CFR 460.104(a) and periodic in-person reassessments as described in 42 CFR 460.104(c)(d).
+Beneficiary unscheduled reassessments by the IDT must be completed when there is a significant change in health or psychosocial status and the beneficiary or their designated representative believes that the beneficiary needs to initiate, eliminate, or continue a particular service.
+The IDT members must meet to consolidate the findings into the plan of care (POC).

-The IDT members that must conduct the initial in-person assessment or an unscheduled reassessment include the PCP, RN, master's level social worker, PT, OT, recreational therapist, dietitian, and home care coordinator.
-The IDT may identify other healthcare specialists that are required to conduct additional assessments outside of the IDT members' expertise or scope of practice.
+The IDT members that must conduct the initial in-person assessment include the PCP, RN, master's level social worker, PT, OT, recreational therapist, dietitian, and home care coordinator.
+At the recommendation of the IDT, other professional disciplines (for example, speech-language pathology, dentistry, or audiology) may be included in the initial comprehensive assessment process.

-The IDT PCP, RN, master's level social worker, and recreational therapist/activity coordinator must all conduct periodic health reassessments at least every six months and more often if the beneficiary's condition dictates.
-Other IDT members or specialty practitioners actively involved in the beneficiary's care plan must also be included.
+The IDT PCP, RN, and master's level social worker must conduct periodic health re-assessments at least every six (6) months and more often if the beneficiary's condition dictates.
+Other IDT members or specialty practitioners actively involved in the beneficiary's POC will be expected to complete re-assessments, as needed.